 Heart Threading – Valentine’s Card

-This is a great activity to develop fine motor skills.
+This is a great activity to develop fine motor skills while creating a gift for your students to bring home to a loved one.

-You can leave it at that, alternatively, you can turn it into a Valentine’s Day card.
+You can leave it at that, or you can turn it into a Valentine’s Day card.

 This tiger design is super easy to create.
-One big heart for the body, a middle size heart for the face, two smaller hearts for the ears and half a heart for the tale.
+One big heart for the body, a middle size heart for the face, two smaller hearts for the ears, and half a heart for the tail.

 Don’t forget a little black heart for the nose!